jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ## Stateless Functional UI Components

-Generally, I like to keep styles out of the parts of the app that are tied to business logic and state.
+Generally, I like to keep styles separated from the parts of the app that are tied to business logic and state.
-That means routes, views, containers, forms, and layouts should not have any styling or classes in them.
+That means routes, views, containers, forms, layouts, etc. should not have any styling or classes in them.
 Instead, these heavy-lifting components should be composed of primarily stateless functional UI components, sometimes referred to as *presentational* components.

-A hypothetical form component render function might look something like this:
+For example, a form component render function might look something like this:

 ```js
 <form onSubmit={this.handleSubmit}>